Top 24 Entrepreneur Organizations VirTasktic

 Members receive subscriptions to a monthly newsletter, GrantStation Insider, and extensive webinar series.
 Other benefits include access to forums, the SEA Knowledge Center, consultation services, and networking opportunities at chapter events.

-Startup Grind is a global startup community designed to educate, inspire, and connect entrepreneurs.
-Each monthly event, hosted in over 185 cities and 70 countries, features a successful local founder, innovator, educator, or investor who shares their story and the lessons they learned on the road to building a great company.
+Startup Grind is an international startup community designed to educate, inspire, and connect entrepreneurs.
+The community hosts monthly events in over 600 cities and 125 countries, features a successful local founder, innovator, educator, or investor who shares their story and the lessons they learned on the road to building a great company.
 These events provide networking opportunities with amazing startups and local entrepreneurs and give entrepreneurs inspiration for the startup journey ahead.

 The foundation embraces the concept of “economic gardening,” a unique and proven economic development strategy based on the fundamental concept that entrepreneurs drive economies.

-Founded by Bill Drayton in 1980, Ashoka has provided start-up financing, professional support services, and connections to a global network across the business and social sectors, and a platform for people dedicated to changing the world.
+Founded by Bill Drayton in 1981, Ashoka has provided startup financing, professional support services, and connections to a global network across the business and social sectors, and a platform for people dedicated to changing the world.
 Ashoka launched the field of social entrepreneurship and has activated multi-sector partners across the world who increasingly look to entrepreneurial talent and new ideas to solve social problems.

 TEC may not require a membership organization, but attending any of the ten or so events or seminars a year gives you the chance to network, exchange ideas with peers, or sit-in on discussions surrounding the latest markets trends.
 Events also include influential speakers ranging from Steve Blank to Guy Kawasaki.

-The NASE offers entrepreneurs and small business owners a wide range of resources and tools to help you run your business successfully.
-NASE also keeps members informed about legislative activities and provides access to resources and experts.
+The NASE offers entrepreneurs and small business owners a wide range of resources and tools to help them run their business successfully.
+NASE also keeps members informed about legislative activities, as well as provides access to resources, experts, and scholarships.

 The Dynamite Circle, or the DC, is a private community for entrepreneurs with established, successful and legitimate businesses that are not location dependent.
 It was founded by Dan Andrews and Ian Schoen of Tropical MBA.